-The 'It's Easter' Bible Chat Mat is a great way to share the Easter story from Luke chapter 24, whether around a meal table or sitting on the sofa at home, or in a church or school group if restrictions allow.
+The 'It's Easter' Bible Chat Mat is a great way to share the Easter story from Luke chapter 24, whether around a meal table or sitting on the sofa at home, or in a church or school group.

-Read the Bible passage together (in an age appropriate version), have a conversation about what you've read using the questions as a guide, and take time to pray together asking God that he would reveal new things to you from this amazing story and use you to bless others this Easter.
+Read the Bible passage together (in an age appropriate version), have a conversation about what you have read using the questions as a guide, and take time to pray together asking God that he would reveal new things to you from this amazing story and use you to bless others this Easter.
 The sheets can be coloured in and doodled on, allowing you to respond to the Bible story in your own unique way.
-And don't forget to find all the hidden crowns and Easter Eggs!
+Don't forget to find all the hidden crowns and Easter Eggs!

-8. 'Hope is...'
+10. 'Hope is...'
 Cardboard Definitions

-Here's a creative challenge for your young people which could work in a Zoom session or in person (as and when COVID-19 restrictions allow).
-It's all about inspiring hope in one another; a key theme at Easter and something that we all need right now.
+Here's a creative challenge for your young people which could work in a Zoom session or in person.
+It's all about inspiring hope in one another; a key theme at Easter and something that we all need.

-Preparation: the young people will each need a fairly large piece of cardboard (the bigger the better, Amazon packaging will work well) and a marker pen.
+Preparation: the young people will each need a fairly large piece of cardboard (the bigger the better - Amazon packaging will work well) and a marker pen.
 If you are running this on Zoom it will be worth letting the group know in advance of the meeting so they have what they need to hand.

-If you don't have these available, you could use a piece of paper and a pen or pencil, or create it using a phone as a social media post.
+If you don't have these available, you could use a piece of paper and a pen or pencil, or create it as a social media post using a phone.